cobyeast/cobyeastwood/README.md

 # Nice to Meet You! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-My name is Coby Eastwood, and I am a current Software Developer @stratusdata.
+I am Coby, a current Software Developer @stratusdata.

-Originally from Portland, OR.
+Born in Portland, OR and grew up in the Netherlands.
 Graduated from Gonzaga University in 2018.
 Personally, love all things running, coding, and coffee.
 Apart from English, I also speak Dutch, and German.

 ### Tools & Technologies :nut_and_bolt:
 ![](https://img.shields.io/badge/Code-JavaScript-informational?style=flat&logo=javascript&logoColor=white&color=9cf)